PegahSM/evolutionary-computing/README.md

 # evolutionary-computing
-projects of evolutionary computing course
+projects and assignments of evolutionary computing course